-Arctic Shadows: one of the BEST green paint colours
+Arctic Shadows: one of the BEST green paint colors

-When it comes to actual COLOURS – not neutrals, blue and green hues have always been fan faves.
-And with trends leaning into the more organic, natural and CALMING end of things, it’s no surprise to see colours like Arctic Shadows catch our eyes.
+When it comes to actual COLORS – not neutrals, blue and green hues have always been fan faves.
+And with trends leaning into the more organic, natural and CALMING end of things, it’s no surprise to see colors like Arctic Shadows catch our eyes.
 So, let’s check this bad boy out…

-What type of paint colour is Arctic Shadows?
+What type of paint color is Arctic Shadows?
 Is it warm or cool?

 Arctic Shadows is an AWESOMELY versatile shade of green in that it’s not overly warm OR cool; it’s more what I call ‘stormy’.